mpayich/stock-analysis/README.md

 ## Summary:
-In a summary statement, address the following questions.
-What are the advantages or disadvantages of refactoring code?
 The goal of refactoring the code is to make the code run more efficiently.
 Cleaner and more organized code will help the program run faster and will improve the readability for other programmers.
-These disadvantages may range from having applications that are too large to not having the proper test cases for the existing codes, which may ultimately pose some risk if we try to refactor our code.
+Disadvantages of refactoring may include having applications that are too big, or not having the proper test cases for the existing codes.
+For this analysis, it was beneficial to refactor the code resulting in the program running alomst 24% quicker.
+This will allow Steve and other programers to not only read the code more efficiently and run the code faster, it will also allow for larger data sets to be analyzed using this code in the future.
-How do these pros and cons apply to refactoring the original VBA script?